 The United Board of Directors held seven meetings during 2003.
-All of the directors attended at least seventy-five percent (75%) of the meetings of the Board and meetings of the committees of the Board on which they served that were held during 2003.
+All of the directors attended at least seventy-five percent (75%) of the meetings of the Board and meetings of the Board on which they served that were held during 2003.